-Update: Are you interested in learning more about the Carrizo/Comecrudo Tribe’s history and the fight to protect sacred land?
+Update: Are you interested in learning more about the Carrizo/Comecrudo Tribe’s history and the fight to protect their sacred land?
 Click here to learn more.

 UUSC’s partners in the borderlands are fighting back against injustice.
-For years, the Carrizo/Comecrudo Tribe of Texas has defended their lands from the triple threat of militarization, desecration, and environmental racism.
+For years, the Carrizo/Comecrudo Tribe of South Texas (Esto’k Gna) has defended their lands from the triple threat of militarization, desecration, and environmental racism.
 In 2019, they took the Trump administration to court, resisting the government’s efforts to run a “border wall” through the heart of a local cemetery.
 Now, they are facing down corporate attempts to build Liquified Natural Gas (LNG) export terminals on the land of their ancestors.

 - Witness the historic Carrizo/Comecrudo Tribunal for Human Rights, which will be held May 22-23rd, 2020.
 Grounded in a Native perspective, the Tribunal will examine past, present, and future harms caused by extractive industries and border militarization to the inherent rights of the Esto’k Gna.
 Due to COVID-19 concerns, this event will be held virtually.
 Please see this link for details.